GeyserMC/Geyser/docs/events.md

     eventManager.triggerEvent(new MyCustomEvent());
     ```

+This returns an EventResult which can be used to chain additional commands based upon the result.

 ## Listening to an Event

 There are two ways to listen for an event.
 One can either create an event handler method or one can create an anonymous